 a.
-The United States exports less than China but imports more than China True False b.
-Over the period 1990-2015, exports of emerging nations grew more than exports of advanced nations True False c.
-The countries of Africa trade more with each other than they do with the developed world.
-True False
+The United States exports less than China but imports more than China True False True b.
+Over the period 1990-2015, exports of emerging nations grew more than exports of advanced nations True False True C. The countries of Africa trade more with each other True False False